MeeFoundation/docs/src/Data.md

 **Constraints**

-- all attribute types must have globally unique identifiers (and although it is recommended, these identifiers don't have to be resolveable)
+- All attribute types must have globally unique identifiers (and although it is recommended, these identifiers don't have to be resolveable)

 **Extentions to Persona core schema  (non-normative)**